grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 next tutorial, we'll add specific code to our controller and show how to incrementally evolve and override behavior to get exactly what we want.

+Here are some of the things we've learned:

+* Installing Sails.js and optional libraries using npm.
+* Starting and stopping Sails.js and the bootstrap process.
+* Modifying Sails configuration, and an intro to the global config object which represents the bootstrapped Sails system.
+Important configuration such as connectors (mysql) and migration type.
+* Using Sails model and controller generator scripts to create modules with stub functions.
+* Using blueprint convenience routes.
+* Using the sails-disk and sails-mysql persistent stores.
+* Defining Sails model schema and the mapping to MySQL database column attributes.
+Interacting with the MySQL database, and debugging.
+Dealing with schema changes.